-"It is in many ways a charming little church and clearly serves a valuable purpose in providing opportunity for Catholic worship close to the city area ...
-That, however, does not mean that the listed building satisfies any of the specific requirements of the various heritage criteria."
+"It is in many ways a charming little church and clearly serves a valuable purpose in providing opportunity for block has been sectioned off for Catholic worship close to the parking since the 1990s. city area ...
+That, however, does not mean that the listed building satisfies any of the specific requirements of the various divided and the convent area sold to the Sisters of Mercy.
+It was refurbished solely as a church in 1983 and part of the